AndBible/docs-wiki/FAQ.md

 ## I found text issue in one of the Bible / Commentary etc. modules in And Bible.

 And Bible developers don't fix module issues.
-Modules to And Bible are provided primarily via JSword engine, which uses Sword modules by multiple providers.
+Modules used by And Bible are provided primarily via JSword engine which uses Sword modules made by multiple providers.
 You can determine who provides the module from the Download Documents list.
 If you have an issue we encourage you to contact them directly.

 **Crosswire:** Use their [issue tracker](https://tracker.crosswire.org/projects/MOD/)  You can also get in touch with them via email to their [email list](https://www.crosswire.org/mailman/listinfo/sword-devel) or via their other [contact methods](http://crosswire.org/contact/).